 In most cases, you will be asked for your consent if we collect, use, or disclose personal information.
 Permission may be expressed in writing or implied and may be given to us verbally, electronically, or through your authorized representative.
 Individuals may withdraw permission to collect, use and disclose their personal information at any time, subject to legal and contractual restrictions and reasonable notice.
 Sometimes consent is implied through conduct with us.

 Under certain circumstances, we may disclose personal information such as when required or authorized by law or ethical reasons, when an individual has consented to the disclosure, where it is necessary to establish or collect fees, or if we engage a third party to provide administrative services to us (like Internet or other computer services) and the third party is bound by privacy obligations.

 Security and Access

-The NSMPCN takes all reasonable precautions to ensure that personal information is kept safe from unauthorized access, modification or disclosure.
+The NSMHPCN takes all reasonable precautions to ensure that personal information is kept safe from unauthorized access, modification or disclosure.
 Among the steps taken to protect personal information are the use of secure Internet servers, restricted file access, deploying technological safeguards like security software and firewalls, and internal.